CRISPOverviewCatalogueResearchStaffCool ImagesLocation MapJob VacanciesIntrante

 CRISP is currently receiving and processing data from the following satellites:

 Users of remote sensing data can search the complete data catalogue of CRISP through internet.
-Quicklook images and location maps are provided together with textual information throught the WWW catalog-browse system.
+Quicklook images and location maps are provided together with textual information through the catalog-browse system.

 CRISP is prepared to provide training or consultation services in the fields of remote sensing technology or applications.
 CRISP welcome proposals from interested organisations to jointly develop applications of remote sensing data.